A Super Version of a Theorem of Fricke-Klein: Preliminaries

 Let $V \coloneqq \mathbb{R}^{1|2}$ be a super vector space over the Grassmann-algebra $\Lambda$ and $B$ be an even non-degenerate bilinear form. \begin{definition}[\cite{lehrer2017first}] Consider the vector space $V$ and $B$ as above, then

 \end{definition} The group law is given by ordinary matrix multiplication.
-Alternatively, we can also describe it as a group preserving a super symplectic structure $\omega$ on $\mathbb{R}^{2|1}$ \cite{norbury2020enumerative}, so there can arise confusion due to this $\operatorname{OSp}(1|2)$ acting $\mathbb{R}^{2|1}$.
-The descriptions are equivalent and for now we will proceed with the symplectic one.
-Generally we will be working over $\mathbb{C}$ and denote this by $\operatorname{OSp(1|2)}$.
+Alternatively, we can also describe it as a group preserving a supersymplectic structure $\omega$ on $\mathbb{R}^{2|1}$ \cite{norbury2020enumerative}.
+The descriptions are equivalent and for now we will proceed with the symplectic description.
+Generally, we will be working over $\mathbb{C}$ and denote this by $\operatorname{OSp(1|2)}$.
 We can also think of $\operatorname{OSp}(1|2)$ as a group functor from the category of algebraic superschemes to the category of groups.
-We recover the previous notion of $\operatorname{OSp}(1|2)$ matrices via the functor of points and thinking of the $\Lambda$-points as matrices of the form
+We recover the previous notion of $\operatorname{OSp}(1|2)$-matrices via the $\Lambda$-points of $\mathrm{OSp}(1|2)$, where $\Lambda$ is a $\mathbb{C}$-Graßmann algebra.
+Explicitly, the $\Lambda$-points are given by matrices of the following form:

-with $a,b,c,d,f \in \Lambda_0$ and $\alpha, \beta, \gamma, \delta \in \Lambda_1$.
-These matrices are also subject to some relations, but before we write them out, we should also know where they come from.
-Since we are defining a group preserving the symplectic form, we can also write out the symplectic form as a matrix which is
+with $a,b,c,d,f \in \Lambda_0$ and $\alpha, \beta, \gamma, \delta \in \Lambda_1$. \begin{remark} This viewpoint is implicitly taken in \cite{penner2019decorated}. \end{remark} These matrices are also subject to some relations, which can be extracted from the symplectic viewpoint for $\mathrm{OSp}(1|2)$.
+The symplectic form that has to be preserved can be written as a matrix $J$ of the form: